-Sloping gardens are tricky to transform for various reasons – poor drainage and water run-off, soil erosion, and difficulty in maneuvering around, just to name a few.
+Transforming a sloping front garden is tricky for a variety of reasons: poor drainage and water run-off, soil erosion, and difficulty in maneuvering around, just to name a few.

-I recently visited this garden to see how it’s fared one year later, and WOW – it’s amazing!
+I recently visited my client’s garden to see how it’s fared one year later, and WOW – it’s amazing!

 I usually tell my clients to wait until the second or third year to be impressed, but this garden clearly wasn’t going to wait.
 Here it is at only 16 months old!